hldohaga/upfnabp/litlead.md

 UPF makes up up to 60% diet in UK especially in the North West of England.
 There is evidence of an association between hypertension and intake of Ultra-processed Foods (UPF) @du2014 and hypertension and Salt intake @cappuccio2015 from studies of different types in multiple countries.
 Moreira et al @moreira2015 model a scenario where "halving intake of (NOVA) group 3 foods could result in approximately 22,055 fewer deaths" across the UK in 2030.
+Local food policies such as that of Liverpool @liverpoo2018 can make a significant public health impact.
-Local food policies around UPF might be a way of reducing hypertension at a population level.
+Byker-Shanks @bykershanks2022 identify the effect it can have on UPF intake, and so might be a way of reducing hypertension at a population level.
-There is potential for significant public health impact.

 Marmot @marmot2022 identifies the external influences in Cheshire and Merseyside which need to be improved to permit individual action to be effective.
 Using a better understanding of the role of UPF, and the interaction with sodium, might give a mechanism of action of some of Marmot's categories of influence.

-This study assessed prevalence of exposure to sodium and UPF, and hypertension in the data set of the National Dietary and Nutrition Survey (NDNS) @universityofcambridge2022 .The study gives data from the UK from 2008 to 2019.
+This study assessed prevalence of exposure to sodium and UPF, and hypertension using a nationally representative cross-sectional study, the National Dietary and Nutrition Survey (NDNS) @universityofcambridge2022 .This study has data from the UK from 2008 to 2019.
 It is stratified to be representative of the population of the UK by sex, age, region and index of multiple deprivation (IMD).
 BP, UPF and Sodium intake were recorded.
 Age and sex remain important background factors.
-This leads to the research question below.

 I have used STROBE guidance @elm2007 in producing this report.
 This study explored this complex web pulling out strands within it, [diagram 1](fig:diagram%201) shows a possible arrangement of this.